novaotp/Hafnon/README.md

 # Hafnon

-Hafnon is a statically-typed, AOT-compiled language designed for optimal performance.
+Hafnon is a statically-typed, JIT-compiled language designed for optimal performance.

 ## Getting started